9413d5ff2a0b4f237a264010b65350e7/TAG/PHB33/README.md

 They really need you and are banking on you to kill your fucking self...
 Don't!
 See this [suicide information we've compiled just for company workers](/PHB33/suicide_info.md)

+# Cloak Warning ⚠️
+Using invisibility cloaks is detrimental to your health.
+You should understand:
+* You are not invisible, the rules of the visible universe still apply.
+* To walk through solid objects (ie. walls, doors) requires the atoms to become excited.
+You are enveloping yourself in a microwave oven essentially.
+* Users of cloaks are practically guaranteeing cluster cancers.
+Ask Annie Jacobsen aka "Chivy."
+* Always disable/turn off your cloak in a safe place.
+NEVER INSIDE MY APARTMENT, there are too many others using them inside at all times.

 ## Nighttime Visitors
 The CIA has increased the number of [nighttime visits](/PHB33/dhn_sub.md) it makes to unsuspecting people, in almost all cases they are suggesting suicide.